 The Japanese fabric is made of 50% Silk and 50% Cotton.
 The blend combines the luxury of silk and simplicity of cotton.
 A classic fabric with a silky feel, which is made for ultimate comfort and elegance.

-This is a general guide on how to care for your Cotton Silk garment, helping you make your clothes look better and last longer.
+This is a general guide on how to care for your cotton garments.
+Helping maintain the longevity of each garment.